Skip to main content

 What's new is the ability to measure these values strategically to form a payment portfolio.

-Treating payments as just transactions obscures their value.
-This results in expensive losses.
+Treating payments as transactions obscures their value.
 Treating payments as assets unlocks the value and influence each payment carries.

 The Limits of Efficiency

-AP's modernization journey began with automation, which involved digitizing invoices, standardizing workflows, and eliminating friction.
+AP's modernization journey began with automation: digitizing invoices, standardizing workflows, and eliminating friction.
 These innovations were necessary and valuable.
 They reduced manual labor costs and increased efficiency.

 But efficiency has a natural ceiling.